-Before you publish, it’s always a good idea to use a free plagiarism checker.
+Before you publish anything online, it’s a good idea to choose from a range of free plagiarism checkers.

 If you are writing blog posts and articles, uniqueness is an essential factor for SEO and search engine traffic.